lunduniversity/introprog/migration.md

 # Migration guide Scala 2 -> Scala 3

+NOTE: This guide is deprecated and will not be updated, as all Scala 2 code is migrated to Scala 3 in this repo.

 ## Currently already completed migrations

 * All code in [compendium/examples] has been migrated using `-rewrite`